John Romero: Early life

+Career

 Early career

 John Romero started programming games on an Apple II he got in 1980.
-His first developed game was a Crazy Climber clone, but it was not published.
-His first published game, Scout Search, appeared in the June 1984 issue of inCider magazine, a popular Apple II magazine during the 1980s.
-Romero's first company, Capitol Ideas Software, was listed as the developer for at least 12 of his earliest published games.
-Romero captured the December cover of the Apple II magazine Nibble for three years in a row starting in 1987.
+The first game he wrote was an unpublished clone of the arcade game Crazy Climber.
+His first published game, Scout Search, appeared as a type-in program in the June 1984 issue of Apple II magazine inCider.
+At least 12 of his games published for print and disk magazines were developed under the name Capitol Ideas Software.
 He entered a programming contest in A+ magazine during its first year of publishing with his game Cavern Crusader.
 The first game Romero created that was eventually published was Jumpster in UpTime.
 Jumpster was created in 1983 and published in 1987, making Jumpster his earliest created, then published, game.

 Romero's first industry job was at Origin Systems in 1987 after programming games for eight years.
 He worked on the Apple II to Commodore 64 port of 2400 A.D., which was eventually scrapped due to slow sales of the Apple II version.
 Romero then moved onto Space Rogue, a game by Paul Neurath.
 During this time, Romero was asked if he would be interested in joining Paul's soon-to-start company Blue Sky Productions, eventually renamed Looking Glass Technologies.
 Instead, Romero left Origin Systems to co-found a game company named Inside Out Software, where he ported Might & Magic II from the Apple II to the Commodore 64.
 He had almost finished the Commodore 64 to Apple II port of Tower Toppler, but Epyx unexpectedly cancelled all its ports industrywide due to their tremendous investment in the first round of games for the upcoming Atari Lynx.
 During this short time, Romero did the artwork for the Apple IIGS version of Dark Castle, a port from the Macintosh.
 During this time, John and his friend Lane Roathe co-founded a company named Ideas from the Deep and wrote versions of a game called Zappa Roidz for the Apple II, PC and Apple IIGS.
 Their last collaboration was an Apple II disk operating system (InfoDOS) for Infocom's games Zork Zero, Arthur, Shogun and Journey.